YasiruRF/automated-mailer/README.md

-Certainly!
-Here's a comprehensive `README.md` for your Python-based email automation project.
-This README follows best practices to ensure clarity and ease of use for future users and contributors.

----

 # 📧 Email Automation System

 A Python application that automates sending personalized emails with optional attachments, sourcing recipient data from a Google Sheet.
 Designed for scalability and ease of use, this tool is ideal for outreach campaigns, newsletters, and more.